crytic/slither-action/README.md

 ### Example workflow: Hardhat and SARIF

 The following is a complete GitHub Actions workflow example.
-It will trigger with commits on `master` as well as any pull request opened against the `master` branch.
+It will trigger with commits on `main` as well as any pull request opened against the `main` branch.
 It leverages the NodeJS integration in the Slither action to set up NodeJS 16.x and install project dependencies before running Slither on the project.
 Slither will output findings in SARIF format, and those will get uploaded to GitHub.

-We include `continue-on-error: true` on the Slither action, to avoid failing the run if findings are found.
+We include `continue-on-error: true` on the Slither action to avoid failing the run if findings are found.

 ```yaml